 The capstone experience for students graduating in the Visual Art Department is a senior exhibition in one of the three student gallery spaces located in the List Art Building.
 Graduating seniors are required to plan, install and promote a body of their recent work.
 This experience introduces students to the unique demands of a presenting a body of visual art to an audience.
 Students with outstanding academic records who wish to integrate their studies in a one-or two-semester project may apply for the Honors program.
 Students must submit applications by April of their junior year.
 Please visit the Visual Arts website for more details.

 This concentration allows you to address the following Liberal Learning goals:

 - Understand differences among cultures

 - Learn what it means to study the past

 - Work on your speaking and writing

-Brown Visual Arts concentrators often have successful careers in individual studio pursuits but they also have found artistic voices in supporting community action in the arts, curatorial work and art and public policy.
-They work for companies that include Pixar, the Children's Law Center of Manhattan, the Art Institute of Chicago, DC Comics and the City of Berkelely Housing Department.
+Brown Visual Art concentrators often have successful careers in individual studio pursuits but they also have found artistic voices in supporting community action in the arts, curatorial work and art and public policy.
+They work for companies that include Pixar, the Children's Law Center of Manhattan, the Art Institute of Chicago, DC Comics and the City of Berkeley Housing Department.